Efficient Syndrome Decoder for Heavy Hexagonal QECC via Machine Learning: Background

-The heavy hexagon code encodes a logical qubit over a heavy hexagonal lattice.
-As qubits are placed on both the vertices and edges of the lattice, the term heavy is used.
+This QECC encodes a logical qubit over a hexagonal lattice.
+As qubits are present on both the vertices and edges of the lattice, the term heavy is used.
 This is a combination of degree-2 and degree-3 qubits hence there is a huge improvement in terms of average qubit degree in comparison with surface code structure which has qubits of degree-4 \cite{chamberland2020topological}.
-In Fig \ref{fig:d3hex}, the layout for a distance-3 heavy hexagon code encoding one logical qubit and in Fig.~\ref{fig:ckt} an illustration of the circuits for measuring the $X$ and $Z$-type gauge generators is given \cite{chamberland2020topological} .
-A single error correction cycle requires 11 time steps (7 for $X$ and 4 for $Z$) as shown in Fig.~\ref{fig:ckt}.
+Fig. \ref{fig:d3hex} shows the lattice for a distance-3 heavy hexagonal code encoding one logical qubit.

-The heavy hexagon code is a combination of surface code and subsystem code (Bacon Shor code) \cite{chamberland2020topological}.
-A subsystem code is defined by a set of gauge operators $G$, such that $\forall$ $g \in G$, $\ket{\psi}$ is equivalent to $g\ket{\psi}$, i.e., $\ket{\psi} \equiv g\ket{\psi}$.
+The heavy hexagonal code is a combination of surface code and subsystem code (Bacon Shor code) \cite{chamberland2020topological}.
+A subsystem code is defined by $G$, a set of gauge operators where $\forall$ $g \in G$, $\ket{\psi} \equiv g\ket{\psi}$ \cite{bacon2006operator}.
+A gauge operator takes a codeword to an equivalent subsystem.
 In other words, a codespace in a subsystem code consists of multiple equivalent subsystems.
-A gauge operator takes a codeword to an equivalent subsystem.
-The product of multiple gauge operators form a stabilizer, which keeps the codeword unchanged.
+It is to be noted that the gauge operators are not necessarily commutative.
+The product of two or more gauge operators forms a stabilizer, which keeps the codeword unchanged.